mrvnsyh/MERN-website-bookstore/README.md

 - **Smooth Navigation:**
   - Integrated **Swiper.js** for a seamless browsing experience through book categories and featured items.

+- **Admin Dashboard**
+  - Store managers can access a dedicated admin dashboard where they can view real-time inventory status, monitor sales, and manage orders, customers, and user accounts.

 ## Technology Stack